 About Michael KleenMichael Kleen is an author, raconteur, and freelance columnist.
 He has a M.A. in History and M.S. in Education.
 He lives in Rockford, Illinois, where he was the 2013 Republican candidate for mayor.

-Posted on February 13, 2017, in History, Reviews and tagged A Social History of Truth, England, History, Natural Philosophy, Robert Boyle, Science, Social History, Steven Shapin, Truth.
+Posted on February 13, 2017, in Books, History, Reviews and tagged A Social History of Truth, England, History, Natural Philosophy, Robert Boyle, Science, Social History, Steven Shapin, Truth.
 Bookmark the permalink.
 Leave a comment.